Employee retention credit can be valuable, but don’t get scammed

 IRS warns of ERC consultants targeting taxpayers with aggressive claims and high fees

-According to the IRS, some third parties are taking improper positions related to taxpayer eligibility for and computation of the credit.
-These consultants often charge large upfront sums or high contingency fees without informing taxpayers that wage deductions claimed on the business’ federal income tax return must be reduced by the amount of the credit.
+According to the IRS, some third parties are taking improper positions related to taxpayer eligibility and computation of the credit.
+These consultants are opting for aggressive marketing campaigns and spreading misinformation about who can qualify for the credit while charging excessive fees that can result in the taxpayer having the request denied or possibly having to repay the credit.
+They may fail to mention that wage deductions claimed on the business’ federal income tax return must be reduced by the amount of the credit.
 They also may not mention that there is generally no “double dipping” between credits and stimulus programs.
 For example, a taxpayer cannot use the same wages for Paycheck Protection Program (PPP) loan forgiveness and the ERC.

 In some cases, overstated claims are based upon misguided understanding of the complex rules and regulations surrounding the credit.